sethfischer/pelican-bootstrap3/README.md

 The following things can be displayed on the sidebar:

   * **Social links** can be provided through the `SOCIAL` variable.
-If it's empty, the section will not be shown
+If it's empty, the section will not be shown.
     * In your `pelicanconf.py` provide your social links like this:

 ```